Working materials 2.0 for the Paths of Medieval Styrian Literature

 How to convey medieval texts in a medially shaped area of tensions between spoken language, scripture and Memory

 By fostering a critical and playful reflection of scriptural mediality we moreover hope to strengthen the general awareness for today’s more and more important phenomena of transmediality and media convergence regarding the way we all make use of information and of offerings for distraction as derived from cultural or simply entertaining backgrounds.
-Therefore the project aims at a (re-)creational debate and moreover wants to encourage pupils to tell their own stories ‘behind’ the texts.
-At the end of the first and second phase of the project a touring exhibition is intended to bring the most creative works of the pupils back to the Styrian places of medieval literature and to the university.
+Therefore the project aimed at a (re-)creational debate and moreover encouraged pupils to tell their own stories ‘behind’ the texts.
+At the end of the first and second phase of the project a touring exhibition brought the most creative works of the pupils back to the Styrian places of medieval literature and to the university.

-The cooperation will be accomplished by the partnership of eight regional schools all located close to the medieval paths, i.e. the Neuen Mittelschulen in Vorau, Wildon, Scheifling, St. Katharein an der Laming and Neuberg an der Mürz, the Abteigymnasium Seckau, the BaKip in Bruck an der Mur, and the Volksschule Unzmarkt-Frauenburg.
+The cooperation was carried out through the partnership of eight regional schools all located close to the medieval paths, i.e. the Neuen Mittelschulen in Vorau, Wildon, Scheifling, St. Katharein an der Laming and Neuberg an der Mürz, the Abteigymnasium Seckau, the BaKip in Bruck an der Mur, and the Volksschule Unzmarkt-Frauenburg.
 Moreover, the association Steirische Literaturpfade des Mittelalters, the Universitätsbibliothek Graz, the Zentrum für Informationsmodellierung – Austrian Centre for Digital Humanities, the Fachdidaktikzentrum der Geisteswissenschaftlichen Fakultät, the KinderUni Graz, and the project MimaSch at the University of Bamberg function as project partners.

 Information about activities and educational materials, which were compiled in cooperation with pupils and students, is available on the project’s Text Portal: http://gams.uni-graz.at/literaturpfade-arbeitskoffer.